 Any participant who is (i) on a leave of absence approved by the participant's employer, or (ii) otherwise temporarily not an eligible employee even though the participant is still an employee of the Company or a subsidiary (the first date of either such event is referred to herein as the "Transition Date"), shall continue to be a participant for a period the longer of (i) 3 months after such Transition Date or so long as the participant's right to reemployment with his or her employer is guaranteed either by the applicable employer's written, legally enforceable agreement with the Participant, or statute, or applicable laws.
-If the participant does not return from his or her leave of absence or otherwise become an eligible employee again by the date that is 3 months from the Transition Date, his or her employment relationship will be deemed to have terminated, and his or her election to participate in the Amended ESPP shall be deemed to have been cancelled on the first day following such 3 month period after the Transition Date, unless the participant's right to reemployment with his or her employer is guaranteed either by statute or applicable laws, in which case his or her election to participate in the Amended ESPP shall be deemed to have been cancelled on the first (1st) day after the date that the participant's right to reemployment with his or her employer is no longer guaranteed either by statute or applicable laws.
+If the participant does not return from his or her employment relationship will be deemed to have terminated, and his or her election to participate in the Amended ESPP shall be deemed to have been cancelled on the first day following such 3 month period after the Transition Date, unless the participant's right to reemployer is guaranteed either by statute or applicable laws, in which case his or her election to participate in the Amended ESPP shall be deemed to have been cancelled on her employer is guaranteed either by statute or applicable laws, in which case his or her election to participate in the Amended ESPP shall be deemed to have been cancelled on the first day following such 3 month period after the Transition Date, unless the participant's right to reemployment with his or her employer is guaranteed either by statute or applicable laws, in which case his or her election to participate in the Amended ESPP shall be deemed to have been cancelled on the first (1st) day after the date that the participant's right to reemployment with his or her employer is no longer guaranteed either by statute or applicable laws.